ndhuanhuan/ML_MODELS_REVIEW/GAN/Readme.md

 ### Slow convergence
 ### Overgeneralization
 Here, we talk especially about cases in which modes (potential data samples) that should not have support (should not exist), do.
 For example, you might see a cow with multiple bodies but only one head, or vice versa.
 This happens when the GAN overgeneralizes and learns things that should not exist based on the real data.

+## How to resolve training challenges
+- Adding network depth
+- Changing the game setup
+1. Min-Max design and stopping criteria that were proposed by the original paper
+2. Non-Saturating design and stopping criteria that were proposed by the original paper
+3. Wasserstein GAN as a recent improvement
+- Number of training hacks with commentary
+1. Normalizing the inputs
+2. Penalizing the gradients
+3. Training the Discriminator more
+4. Avoiding sparse gradients
+5. Changing to soft and noisy labels